Russian prosecutors call for 10-year sentence for ex-economy minister

 Russian prosecutors on Monday called for a 10-year prison sentence for former economy minister Alexei Ulyukayev who is accused of extorting a $2 million bribe from a close ally of President Vladimir Putin.

-Ulyukayev, 61, was arrested last year while still a minister, allegedly caught red-handed in a sting operation supervised by the FSB security service to greenlight the acquisition by state oil giant Rosneft of a stake in state-run oil company Bashneft.
+Ulyukayev, 61, was arrested last year while still a minister, allegedly caught red-handed in a sting operation to greenlight the acquisition by state oil giant Rosneft of a stake in state-run oil company Bashneft.

 He is the highest-ranking official arrested during Putin's 17 years in power.

-"I ask you to find Alexei Ulyukayev guilty," the prosecutor said in a Moscow court as he also called for a fine of 500 million rubles ($8.5 million).
+"I ask you to find Alexei Ulyukayev guilty," the prosecutor said in a Moscow court as he also asked for a fine of 500 million rubles ($8.5 million).

-Neporozhny accused Ulyukayev, who has spoken out against state intervention in the economy, of extorting $2 million from Sechin, who is a confidante of Putin, and is considered by many to be the second-most powerful man in Russia.
+Neporozhny accused Ulyukayev, who has spoken out against state intervention in the economy, of extorting $2 million from Rosneft chief Igor Sechin, who is a confidante of Putin, and is considered by many to be the second-most powerful man in Russia.

 Sechin has refused to appear as a witness in the trial despite being summoned repeatedly, citing his busy schedule.

-A judge earlier said the court had summoned Sechin by fax, mail and courier.
+A judge earlier said the court had summoned Sechin by fax, mail and courier but Rosneft employees had refused all requests.

-Ulyukayev insists he has been framed, saying he accepted a hamper from Sechin which he thought contained wine and other gifts.
+Ulyukayev has denied the charges, saying he has been framed.
+He says he accepted a hamper from Sechin which he thought contained wine and other gifts.

 Neporozhny accused the former economy minister of showing Sechin two fingers in an apparent code for $2 million.

-"You personally took the bag with $2 million intended as a bribe," the prosecutor said, adding that the former minister "tried to present himself as a victim of a provocation."
+"You personally took the bag with $2 million intended as a bribe," he said, adding that the former minister "tried to present himself as a victim of a provocation."

-Ulyukayev, who has looked gaunt and wan during court appearances, sought to put on a brave face on Monday, saying at the start of the hearing that his mood was "very good."
+Ulyukayev, who has looked gaunt and wan during court appearances, sought to put on a brave face on Monday, saying his mood was "very good."

 In Russia, a judge often sides with the prosecution, with trials almost always ending in a conviction.